 Improvements?
 Well, I always regretted the 22″ handle (as I’ve mentioned repeatedly, I had long preferred a 28-incher).
 And, the handle was a little chunkier than I liked.
 If it had been a big deal, I could always have switched it out with one of my favorite Nupla handles, which I always had on hand.
 I didn’t.
 This 3rd generation Breaching Sledge seemed like it came as close to a perfect fit, for me, as I’d ever find.
 I fully expected to be using it for the rest of my fire service career.

 NEXT STEP: A WELL-KEPT SECRET.
 But, then I’m looking at Andrew Brassard’s forcethedoor Instagram post and find myself thinking, “Hey, that guy’s got one, too!”
 I was looking at an Indianapolis firefighter gazing down from a roof, holding one of Blackhawk’s Breaching Sledges.
 Or, so it seemed.
 I even wrote a quick post broadcasting my sighting.
-But, a friend quickly responded that it wasn’t a Blackhawk– it was a different tool.
-“Really,” my friend said, “I just bought one from the guy in the pic.”
+But, a friend, Ben Rackl, quickly responded that it wasn’t a Blackhawk– it was a different tool.
+“Really,” Ben said, “I just bought one from the guy in the pic.”
 He provided me with a phone number.

 I called Nick Childers, the Indianapolis Lieutenant who artfully crafts each tool individually.
 He agreed to make one of his “Fire Hammer” heads for me to mount on my own Nupla Ergo handle.
 Despite some standing orders, he had it out to me in no-time.